moderndatacompany/dataos.info/docs/philosophy/index.md

+---
+title: Philosophy
+tags:
+    - Philosophy
+    - Data Developer Platform
+hide:
+    - tags
+---

-# :home-philosophy: Philosophy
+# :material-thought-bubble-outline: Philosophy

 Embracing an Operating System for Data does not have to mean a radical or disruptive transformation of your data environment.
 In fact, it's quite the opposite - a way to cushion yourself against the rapid disruptions that the data industry is known to suffer from.
 Think of it more as a strategic evolution in your approach to managing data.
 Implementing an Operating System for data such as DataOS refines your data philosophy, allowing you to harness and operationalize your data more effectively without the heavy lifting often associated with tooling changes or migration.

-At the heart of this strategic shift is the move from conventional, two-dimensional tables to dynamic [Data Products](https://datadeveloperplatform.org/what_is_data_developer_platform/#what-is-a-data-product).
+At the heart of this strategic shift is the move from conventional, two-dimensional tables to dynamic [Data Products](/products/data_product/).
 Where the former may seem like isolated units lost in the vast data ecosystem, Data Products represent a harmonious fusion of purpose and execution, facilitated elegantly at scale by the OS design.

 DataOS, an OS designed specifically for data, offers the opportunity to craft an exceptional product experience around your data, tying your efforts directly to business value.
 With Data Products as the fundamental building blocks of software-like data stacks, DataOS becomes a practical solution for future-proofing your data strategy.
 It provides the necessary adaptability to navigate the ever-changing data landscape, from traditional and modern data stacks to more complex fabric and mesh-like frameworks.
 With DataOS, you're well-prepared for whatever the future of data brings.